gvfs-copy

 -i, --interactive

-Prompt before overwriting existing files.
+Prompt before overwriting an existing destination file.

 DESCRIPTION